-The ARIA Switch Role
+ARIA Switch (a.k.a.
+Toggle)

 Many developers will implement switches using the <input type="checkbox">, since the native HTML5 checkbox control is already accessible.
 While you could do this, I would argue this is semantically dishonest: partially sighted users who use a screen reader hear that the control is a checkbox, but there is no checkmark involved.

-My father, who is partially sighted, has fallen in this trap on a website once on his tablet.
-He was afraid of submitting an order form because he felt that the screen reader was lying to him, and he afraid of making a mistake because he didn't know what the control really did (he wasn't sure what it was, but it certainly didn't look like a checkbox).
+My father, who is partially sighted, has fallen into this trap on a website once on his tablet.
+He was afraid of submitting an order form because he felt that the screen reader was lying to him, and he was afraid of making a mistake because he didn't know what the control did (he wasn't sure what it was, but it certainly didn't look like a checkbox).
 He tried to explain to me this issue over the phone, and after quite a few minutes not understanding what the trouble was, I went over to his house to see what he was talking about.
 After looking at his tablet, I learned a valuable lesson: developers shouldn't be dishonest to users to make things easier for themselves.

 A simple switch coded with ARIA.

-This is the best solution to use, especially when building from scratch.
+recommended solution This is the best solution to use, especially when building from scratch.

-If you already are using a component similar to this in existing work that is not accessible, go to the developer walkthrough of this section to see we made our implementation accessible.
+If you are already using a component similar to this in existing work that is not accessible, go to the developer walkthrough in this section to see how we made our implementation accessible.

 This solution described below is available as an NPM module.
 (Module installation instructions)